 What is the personal statement?

-Please explain your reasons for applying for international summer schools, including:
+- Please explain your reasons for applying for the University-wide programme, including:

-- what you want/hope to achieve from the experience (approximately 260 words);
+- What you want/hope to achieve from the experience

 What makes a great personal statement?

-- evidence of your academic commitment and the academic reasons for choosing your partner universities or summer school programmes
+- evidence of your commitment and the academic reasons for choosing your three universities

-- an excellent understanding of what will be expected of you whilst participating in the summer school, including the academic, practical, social and personal implications
+- genuine enthusiasm for study abroad, an excellent understanding of what will be expected of you while studying abroad, including the academic, practical, social and personal implications

-- evidence that you have researched the three partner universities and summer school programmes thoroughly
+- evidence that you have researched the three partner universities and host countries thoroughly

-- examples to show that you are the kind of person who can work to deadlines, follow detailed instructions, keep in regular contact, adapt to an online learning environment and show committment to the course.
+- examples to show that you are the kind of person who can work to deadlines, follow detailed instructions, keep in regular contact, cope in new situations and adapt to new social environments

-Should I mention my summer school choices in my personal statement?
+Should I mention my proposed partner universities in my personal statement?

-Yes.
-The personal statement should be specific to all of the summer school programmes you are applying to, but with emphasis on your first choice.
-Try to think about what you will gain from participating in your chosen summer schools.
+Yes, your personal statement should mention at least all of your main proposed partner universities, with emphasis on your first choice.
+Try and think about what you will gain from studying at that specific university.